sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

  - https://www.jeffgeerling.com/blog/2023/how-customize-dtb-device-tree-binary-on-raspberry-pi
  - https://bootlin.com/blog/enabling-new-hardware-on-raspberry-pi-with-device-tree-overlays/

 The "Open Firmware Device Tree" or simply the Device Tree (DT) is a data exchange format used for exchanging hardware description data with the software or operating system.
+The specification is defined at https://www.devicetree.org.

 More specifically it is a description of the hardware that is readable by the operating system so that the operating system doesn't need to hard-code the details of the machine.